Historic Preservation and Sustainability are Natural Partners.

 Palm Springs Architectural Preservation Organizations

-The Palm Springs Preservation Foundation is a non-profit organization whose mission is to educate and promote public awareness of the importance of preserving the historical resources and architecture of Palm Springs and the Coachella Valley area.
+The Palm Springs Preservation Foundation is a nonprofit organization dedicated to educating and promoting public awareness of the importance of preserving the historical resources and architecture of Palm Springs and the Coachella Valley area.

 The foundation is known for publishing tribute journals dedicated to various desert architects and builders of the area, such as William F. Cody, E. Stewart Williams, and the Alexander Construction Company.
 The tribute journals also celebrate Spanish colonial revival and Polynesian architecture, popular design styles featured in Palm Springs.

-The Historic Site Preservation Board (HSPB) recommends potential historic sites and districts to the City Council while fostering public awareness and appreciation of the City’s rich cultural and architectural heritage.
+Historic Site Preservation Board (HSPB): Recommends potential historic sites and districts to the City Council while fostering public awareness and appreciation of the City's rich cultural and architectural heritage.
 Municipal codes made by the Palm Springs City Council preserve and protect areas and specific buildings that portray Palm Springs’ cultural, social, economic, political, and architectural history.

 Committee members also conduct annual modern home architectural tours and assist property owners in restoring and upgrading historic buildings.